ib-bsb-br/treesheets/docs/HIERARCHY_SWAP.md

         └─ Backend
            └─ Team A
   ```
 - Each press operates two levels up from the current selection, so the deep match must be swapped three times to reach the shared `Departments` grid where the merge can occur.
+At that point, all `Jamie` nodes are coalesced.

 **Press counts by depth:**
 | Selected `Jamie` | Initial depth relative to `Departments` | Presses to merge all three | Why |